Words and terms used in the world of From The Waters.

 A Healer who does not work in a division and is not a specialist.

-Celebrations held a short time before a bonding ceremony for each damosée.
+An optional celebration that can be held a short time before a bonding ceremony for each damosée.
 The individuals being honoured are referred to as the ganders.

 A priest of Aelianity.